serhii-hl/jv-async-request-processor/README.md

    user request based on their `userId`.
     - The processing can be a simulated task, like fetching user data from a database (mock this with a delay).
-    - The result of the processing should be a `UserData` object (a simple class with user details).
+    - The result of the processing should be a `UserData` object (a simple class with user details)..

 2. **Asynchronous execution**:
     - Use `CompletableFuture` to handle the processing of requests asynchronously.